showmeyourlens/VibeTravel/.ai/prd.md

 - ID: US-007
 - Title: Delete an Activity
-- Description: As a user, after clicking edit button, I want to remove an activity from the itinerary that I am not interested in.
+- Description: As a logged-in user, after clicking edit button, I want to remove an activity from the itinerary that I am not interested in.
 - Acceptance Criteria:
   - 1. Each activity item has a "Delete" button.
   - 2. Clicking the "Delete" button permanently removes the activity from the displayed plan.

 - ID: US-008
 - Title: Save a Travel Plan
-- Description: As a user with a finalized plan, I want to save it to my account so I can access it later.
+- Description: As a logged-in user with a finalized plan, I want to save it to my account so I can access it later.
 - Acceptance Criteria:
   - 1. A "Save Plan" button is available on the itinerary page.
   - 2. Clicking the button saves the current state of the plan (including all reorders and deletions) to the user's account.